kocopelly/Iscandar/5. World Almanac/0. Material Plane/Iscandar/Cinderspire Expanse/Gritstone/Gritstone.md

 > | **Defenses** | Miner Militia |
 # Gritstone

-Gritstone is a mining town located in a rocky outcrop of the [[3.
-Cinderspire Expanse|Cinderspire Expanse]].
+Gritstone is a mining town located in a rocky outcrop of the [[Cinderspire Expanse]].
 Its lifeblood is the valuable ores extracted from the surrounding hills.

 ## Community and Economy